 In the Bucket Policy section, click the Edit button.

 Paste the following bucket policy and save your changes.
-Don't forget to replace
+Don't forget to replace YOUR_BUCKET_NAME with the name of your bucket.

 You also need to configure CORS for your S3 bucket: